auroramod/h1-mod/README.md

 # H1-Mod 1.4

-- *This project supports only singleplayer as for now*
+- *This project supports only singleplayer for now*
 - ***YOU CAN'T** get in multiplayer, networking development is slow.*

 <p align="center">